-We are so grateful for our feline patients who calmly take their vet visits in stride!
+We are grateful for our feline patients who calmly take their vet visits in stride!
 For those who do not, we continually ask ourselves "How can we make this easier for them?"
 Sometimes the answer is a calming medication mixed with a little food before the vet visit.
 If your cat is very stressed by the car ride and/or the visit to the vet, ask us for more info on this option.

-The pheromone product Feliway, available as a wipe or a spray, can be applied to your cat's carrier 10-15 minutes BEFORE putting your cat in the carrier, to help with anxiety.
-Feliway is also available as a plug-in, for a calming influence at home or in a new environment.
+The pheromone product Feliway Classic, available as a wipe or a spray, can be applied to your cat's carrier 15-30 minutes BEFORE putting your cat in the carrier, to help with anxiety.
+Feliway is also available as a plug-in diffuser, for a calming influence at home or in a new environment.
 For additional tips on transporting your cat, click on "Getting Your Cat to the Vet".

 Getting Your Cat to the Vet: Click here to read and download